-Ms Sapna Saleem (Curriculum Manager, ISLI) along with Preethi Ramachandran (ISLI Program Manager) recently presented a paper at ‘National Conference on Delivering Quality Education’ organised by ‘Delhi Commission For Protection of Child Rights’.
-Their case study focused on efforts of a school principal in Bengaluru on parents-engagement to create a positive impact on her school.
+Ms Sapna Saleem (Curriculum Manager, ISLI) along with Preethi Ramachandran (ISLI Programme Manager) recently presented a paper at ‘National Conference on Delivering Quality Education’ organised by ‘Delhi Commission For Protection of Child Rights’.
+Their case study focused on the efforts of a school principal in Bengaluru on parents-engagement to create a positive impact on her school.
 They discussed various initiatives taken by the ISLI school leader Mrs Rajeshwari (school principal of Shri Padmashree High School) on parents’ engagement via student-driven activities.

 The Delhi Commission for Protection of Child Rights celebrated and marked its 10th Anniversary on 29th July by bringing together change agents from around the country to converse about Delivering Quality Education.
 The event was honoured by the presence of the chief guest, the deputy Chief Minister, Manish Sisodia and various other dignitaries.